p5.js IMU Workshop

 A. Create a new p5.js project

-In this section, you will create a project folder on your disk that includes the index.html and sketch.js files that you need in order to a run a p5 sketch.
-(These are similar steps to the ones you used in the workshop Setting up an IMU, except that you've already set up Visual Studio code.)
+In this section, you will create a project folder that contains the index.html and sketch.js files needed to run a p5.js sketch.
+These steps are similar to the Setting up an IMU workshop, but Visual Studio Code is already configured.

-1. Open a new terminal window.
-(Or, use cd to change an existing terminal window to the directory in which you want to create the new project folder; for example, just cd to move the terminal to your home direcgtory.)
+1. Open a terminal window.
+Use cd if you need to move to the directory where you want to create the project.
+Running cd without a path moves to your home directory.

-2. In the terminal git clone https://github.com/osteele/p5-module-template.git imu-workshop.
-This creates a local folder named imu-workshop, that has the files for a minimal p5.js sketch.
+2. In the terminal, run git clone https://github.com/osteele/p5-module-template.git imu-workshop.
+This command creates a local folder named imu-workshop with the files for a minimal p5.js sketch.

 3. In Visual Studio Code, open the imu-workshop folder.